uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/algorithms.md

 Informal instructions like this aren't precise; there's no way that a computer could follow those instructions exactly, but a human could probably get the general idea of what you mean if they know what you're trying to achieve.
 This sort of description is only useful for quickly giving another human the general idea of what you mean, and even then there's a risk that they won't properly understand it.

-{comment glossary-definition term="Algorithm" definition="A step by step process that describes how to solve a problem and/or complete a task, which will always give a result."}

-In contrast, an

-{comment glossary-link term="algorithm" reference-text="introduction"}

-algorithm

-{comment glossary-link end}

-is a step by step process that describes how to solve a problem and/or complete a task, which will always give the correct result.
+In contrast, an {glossary-link term="algorithm" reference-text="introduction"}algorithm{glossary-link end} is a step by step process that describes how to solve a problem and/or complete a task, which will always give the correct result.
 For our previous non-computing example, the algorithm might be
 1) Go to the kitchen.
 2) Pick up a glass.